-This resource supplies the basics of how to start an animal rescue, including considerations like providing shelter, vet care, and food; legal issues; fundraising; adoptions; and more.
+This resource supplies basic information about how to start an animal sanctuary, including considerations like providing shelter, veterinary care and food; dealing with legal issues; raising money; and promoting adoptions.

 Table of Contents